nativefairie/NN-GA/README.md

 Writing a scrappy version of KNearestNeighbor, using Euclidean distance.

+_Real deal starts here_
 # MUSHROOM
 **dataset from https://archive.ics.uci.edu/ml/datasets.html**, reading it with pandas as matrix.
+With SciKit features have to be continuous numerical variables.
+Mushroom dataset being composed of  categorical variables requires encoding.
+Pandas contains get_dummies() which does everything in one go and provides appropriate column labels.
+Solved with MLP, score obtained: 1.0

+**REGRESSION**

+#DIABETES

+#WINE QUALITY

+**IMAGE RECOGNITION**

+#HANDWRITTEN DIGITS

+**ALGORITHMS**

+#PERCEPTRON

+#stochastic gradient descent